chagas98/1000COVID_IGU/README.md

-# Descriptive Analysis of the first 1000 reports of COVID-19 in a border brazilian city. (sugestao/falta o titulo)
+# Descriptive Analysis of the first 1000 reports of COVID-19 in a Brazilian border city. (sugestao/falta o titulo)

-Code and data from the research paper: "Descriptive Analysis of the first 1000 reports of COVID-19 in a border brazilian city", where the Molecular Biology and Genetics Laboratory of Municipal Hospital Padre Germano Lauck (HMPGL, Foz do Iguaçu - Paraná/BR) collected and analyzed the first 1000 reports of COVID-19 in Foz do Iguaçu/PR.
+Code and data from the research paper: "Descriptive Analysis of the first 1000 reports of COVID-19 in a Brazilian border city", where the Molecular Biology and Genetics Laboratory of Municipal Hospital Padre Germano Lauck (HMPGL, Foz do Iguaçu - Paraná/BR) collected and analyzed the first 1000 reports of COVID-19 in Foz do Iguaçu/PR.

 - *Authors:*